olvaffe/olv-notes/networks/ipv6.md

     not
   - `mngtmpaddr` uses the address as a template for temporary addresses
   - `temporary` uses a randomly generated interface id, for better privacy
+- to see only the primary IPv6 addresses,
+  - `ip -6 address show dev eth0 primary`

 ## internal network